incmix-ui/incmix-ui/README.md

   </tr>
 </table>

-## Installing Chakra UI
+## Installing Incmix UI

-To use Chakra UI components, all you need to do is install the `@incmix-ui/react` package and its peer dependencies:
+To use Incmix UI components, all you need to do is install the `@incmix-ui/react` package and its peer dependencies:

 ```sh